 • The guidance presented above becomes even more critical as suicide risk significantly increases in middle and older adolescence.

-• Although suicide risks increases in this age group, in reality, teens are more likely to be exposed to suicide in their parents’ age group than in their age group.
+• Although suicide risk increases in this age group, in reality, teens are more likely to be exposed to suicide in their parents’ age group than in their age group.

 • Open and nonjudgmental communication between parents and teens is especially helpful at this age.
 Although teens are increasingly independent, they still need support and input from adults.